Frequently Asked Questions

 We generally advise that the full assessment process takes approximately 8–12 weeks from the first appointment until you receive the full written assessment report.

-This timeframe allows us to complete a thorough and high-quality assessment of your child's strengths and needs.
-Autism assessments are detailed and involve gathering information from a number of sources to build a full picture of your child’s strengths, needs, and everyday experiences.
+This timeframe allows us to complete a thorough and high-quality assessment of your child/young person's strengths and needs.
+Autism assessments are detailed and involve gathering information from a number of sources to build a full picture of your child/young person’s strengths, needs, and everyday experiences.

-We understand that waiting for the outcome of your child's assessment can feel difficult, but this time is important to ensure the assessment is accurate, thoughtful, and truly reflective of your child.
+We understand that waiting for the outcome of your child/young person's assessment can feel difficult, but this time is important to ensure the assessment is accurate, thoughtful, and truly reflective of your child/young person.

 Please note that in some cases - such as when a preschool/school visit is required - the process may take slightly longer, but this will always be discussed with you in advance.

-20. My child has previous medical diagnoses and/or learning needs?
+20. My child/young person has previous medical diagnoses and/or learning needs?
 Do you take this into account?

-Yes, absolutely, our team takes a comprehensive approach, meaning we look at your child’s strengths, differences, and developmental profile as a whole.
-Previous reports - such as educational, medical, or therapeutic assessments - provide valuable context and help us understand how your child has developed over time.
+Yes, absolutely, our team takes a comprehensive approach, meaning we look at your child/young person’s strengths, differences, and developmental profile as a whole.
+Previous reports - such as educational, medical, or therapeutic assessments - provide valuable context and help us understand how your child/young person has developed over time.

-If your child already has identified needs (e.g, dyslexia, dysgraphia, dyscalculia, DCD, DLD, ADHD,or medical conditions), this information helps our team to ensure that the assessment is both accurate and tailored to your child’s unique profile.
-You’ll have the opportunity to share any relevant reports or background information beforehand, and we will review everything carefully as part of the overall process.
+If your child/young person already has identified needs (e.g, dyslexia, dysgraphia, dyscalculia, DCD, DLD, ADHD, or medical conditions), this information helps our team to ensure that the assessment is both accurate and tailored to their unique profile.
+You’ll have the opportunity to share any relevant reports or background information before your appointments with our team, and we will review everything carefully as part of the overall process.

 21. Why does your website and assessment paperwork not mention 'ASD assessment'?